nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Tutorial name cannot have consultation or lab in it.
 - Tutorial name cannot be just tutorial.
 - Date is optional.
 Date will assume the current time if not specified.
+- Name has a maximum of 20 characters.

 Format: `touch Tutorial/NAME [-date dd/MM/yyyy HH:mm]`